aquasecurity/harbor-scanner-trivy/README.md

 ## Troubleshooting

-### Error: database error: --skip-update cannot be specified on the first run
+### Error: database error: --skip-db-update cannot be specified on the first run

 If you set the value of the `SCANNER_TRIVY_SKIP_UPDATE` to `true`, make sure that you download the [Trivy DB] and mount it in the `/home/scanner/.cache/trivy/db/trivy.db` path.

-### Error: failed to list releases: Get https://api.github.com/repos/aquasecurity/trivy-db/releases: dial tcp: lookup api.github.com on 127.0.0.11:53: read udp 127.0.0.1:39070->127.0.0.11:53: i/o timeout
+### Error: failed to list releases: Get <https://api.github.com/repos/aquasecurity/trivy-db/releases>: dial tcp: lookup api.github.com on 127.0.0.11:53: read udp 127.0.0.1:39070->127.0.0.11:53: i/o timeout

 Most likely it's a Docker DNS server or network firewall configuration issue.
 Trivy requires internet connection to periodically download vulnerability database from GitHub to show up-to-date risks.